What is Fibromyalgia: A Fresh Perspective on a Very Real Condition

 Pioneers like Wim Hof and Brian Mackenzie are working with simple techniques to consciously regulate the nervous system.
 A feat long thought impossible.

 And those with Fibromyalgia may be some of the biggest beneficiaries of these really simple ideas.

 The body associates certain breathing patterns with different physiological states.

-An idea no different to taking a few deep breaths when you’re nervous.
+It’s an idea no different from taking a few deep breaths when you’re nervous.
 Or even many controlled breaths when giving birth.

 From what I find clinically, we can use deep breathing to gradually down-regulate a chronically heightened nervous system.

 Box Breathing is as simple as it is effective.
 Deliberately slow and deep nasal breaths can prompt the body to down-regulate.
 Potentially in a matter of minutes.

 Clinically, these effects are still apparent for those with Fibromyalgia.
 However, it requires a long-term commitment if we are to chronically de-sensitize a chronically sensitized state.

 Because of this, you can’t judge the effectiveness of Box Breathing by whether your symptoms are immediately better.